I remember the words from earliest childhood. They were like a curse when uttered. “I want to run away from home!”

 Much more recently, I found myself sitting over a dinner table with a group of friends, some of whom I don’t see often in person but connect with much more on social media.
 Such is life.
 One fellow mentioned how much he enjoys following my posts.

-“No, it’s not just that.
-It’s content development.
-But you’re just so funny.
+“No, you’re just so funny.
 Witty, really.
 I have to tell you, as much as I want to support your pursuit of love, I kind of hope it never works out for you because I could go on reading your hilarious and embarrassing posts about online dating until the end of time.”

 I didn’t let the moment take me aback on the outside as much as it did on the inside, but here are some of the things that went on in my head…